 - Estimates of plant capacity, including estimates made by Ricardo Energy & Environment can be used to allocate the national emission estimate.
 This approach is, for example, used for bread bakeries where Ricardo Energy & Environment has estimated the capacity of each of about 70 large mechanised bakeries; - Emission estimates for one pollutant can be used to disaggregate the national emission estimate of another pollutant.
 For example, emissions of PM10 from certain coating processes have been estimated by allocating the national total to sites based on their share of the national NMVOC emission; - Assuming that plants which do not report emissions have similar rates of emission as plants within the same sector which do report emissions.
 In these cases, emissions are calculated by assuming that these sites will emit at the same rate as other sites where data exists, which are comparable in size and with similar abatement measures in place, where recorded; - Emissions can be distributed using surrogate data other than capacity.
 For example, in the case of malt whisky distilleries, emissions of NMVOCs from distillation are distributed using capacity, except in cases where this is not known, where the number of stills is used as a measure of the scale of operations and therefore emissions; - Assuming that all plants in a given sector have equal emissions.
-In a few cases where there are relatively few plants in a sector, but no activity data can be derived, emissions are assumed to be equal at all of the sites.
+In a few cases where there are relatively low emissions per plant in a sector, and no activity data can be derived at site-level, emissions are assumed to be equal at all of the sites.
+This approach is used for only a small number of sources, for example animal rendering plants and animal feed manufacturers.